Quantum Heat Transformers: Introduction

 The rest of the paper is arranged as follows.
-In Sec.~\ref{Sec:2}, we discuss the three-qubit QHT models and the associated self-contained interaction Hamiltonians.
-In this section, we also elucidate the operational scheme of the QHTs and introduce the concept of the capacity of thermal control, which serves as a measure of a quantum ability of the transformer to function as either a step-down or step-up transformer.
+In Sec.~\ref{Sec:2}, we introduce the concept of a QHT and provide a general discussion of the device.
+We also outline its functional analogy with classical heat transformers and define the corresponding performance measure in this section.
+In Sec.~\ref{Sec:2a}, we discuss the three-qubit QHT models and the associated self-contained interaction Hamiltonians.
+In this section, we also elucidate the operational scheme of the QHTs and establish a relation between the ratio of temperature gradients and specific system parameters, which exhibits a functional resemblance to the voltage-to-coil-turn ratio in a classical voltage transformer.
 In Sec.~\ref{Sec:3}, we explore the existence of necessarily transient step-down quantum heat transformers, which operates as a step-up transformer in the steady-state regime, but operate as a step-down transformer at some fixed transient times.
 We present the operational characteristics of a self-contained four-qubit QHT in Sec.~\ref{Sec:4}.
 Lastly, in Sec.~\ref{Sec:con}, we present the concluding remarks.